github/docs/content/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions.md

 {% ifversion repo-rules %}As an alternative to branch protection rules, you can create rulesets.
 For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)."{% endif %}

-{% note %}
+> [!NOTE]

-**Note:** If you use status checks to test pull requests, you should enable **Require status checks to pass before merging** for the target branch for {% data variables.product.prodname_dependabot %} pull requests.
+> If you use status checks to test pull requests, you should enable **Require status checks to pass before merging** for the target branch for {% data variables.product.prodname_dependabot %} pull requests.
 This branch protection rule ensures that pull requests are not merged unless all the required status checks pass.
 For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule)."

-{% endnote %}

 You can instead use {% data variables.product.prodname_actions %} and the {% data variables.product.prodname_cli %}.
 Here is an example that auto merges all patch updates to `my-dependency`: